braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/integration.md

 {% endtabs %}

 {% alert note %}
-When using the automatic push integration, `subscribeToUpdates(internalNotifications:_:)` is the only way to be notified of remote notifications processed by Braze.
+When using the automatic push integration, `subscribeToUpdates(_:)` is the only way to be notified of remote notifications processed by Braze.
 The `UIAppDelegate` and `UNUserNotificationCenterDelegate` system methods are not called when the notification is automatically processed by Braze.
 {% endalert %}

 ## Testing {#push-testing}